-Coincidentally my family is travelling the same exact day and time that I am travelling to Europe!
+Coincidentally my family is traveling the same exact day and time that I am traveling to Europe!
 Normally they travel to Asia or Europe during this time of year but this time they’re going to check out New Orleans as my Grandpa is visiting from Malaysia.

 Growing up my parents would take me to Italy, Greece, Germany, Australia, New Zealand, Malaysia, Singapore, Taiwan and China for vacations with my aunts, uncles and cousins.
 My mom truly believes in traveling as an eye-opening education that you can’t receive elsewhere.

 I was very lucky in the aspect that my parents brought me up as best they could which meant traveling luxuriously.
 Though it was amazing of them to do so, I have to honestly say that it’s hard for me to remember our travels to Europe because I was so young.
 With that being said, I want to travel to those countries again and of course explore other countries as well.